dmvaldman/dmvaldman.github.io/_writing/the-explanatory-gap-of-ai.md

 date: 2022-04-07
 excerpt: A mystic's guide to whether AI can understand
 image: explanatory_gap/as_above_so_below_16x9.jpg
-caption: Text-to-image of "As above, so below" by Midjourney
+caption: '"As above, so below" by Midjourney V1'
 ---

 If an AI understands is a topic of debate.
 Seldom debated, though, are the limits of our own understanding.
-We conceive our understanding to be complete and establish this as a baseline for AI.
+We conceive of our understanding as complete and establish this as a baseline for AI.
 When we consider our understanding as incomplete a different story emerges altogether.

 The fundamental issue goes like this: